Styles in Export options

 We use the watermark module to define presets and can then opt in to using those presets in the export.

-#3 Updated by Ivan Tarozzi about 7 years ago
+#3 Updated by Ivan Tarozzi over 7 years ago

 Can I add my2cent?